cjdbarlow/bedside-notebook/anaesthesia/paeds/inhaled-fb.md

 ##Induction
 > * Priority is to **maintain spontaneous ventilation**
 > Concern that positive pressure ventilation may push the foreign body further into the airway.
-The risk of this is unknown and
+The risk of this is unknown, but maintaining spontaneous ventilation is preferable to avoid it.

 Both intravenous or inhalational techniques are acceptable.
 Considerations include:
 * Location of obstruction